sagardesd/jittersnoop/README.md

 ![](./docs/logo.png)

 I wanted to build something with eBPF from long time.
+This is just a hobby project and experimentation with eBPF.
+Feel free to clone and modify as you wish.

 JitterSnoop is a zero-overhead scheduling jitter flight recorder for Linux.
 It uses eBPF to trace when the kernel preempts your latency-critical processes on isolated CPU cores, streaming violations to a real-time web dashboard.